kristoffer-dyrkorn/terrain-decimator/README.md

 ## Details

+Given a input terrain, where should it be sampled - in order to maximize the fidelity of the output, a lower-resolution version, perhaps with some given triangle budget?

 The sample point generator is based on a Poisson disk sampler.
-This gives evenly distributed points.
-In addition, the sampler takes as input a function that guides the sampling process: This custom function should, for a given location, provide the desired point distance (sample density) at the location.
-This way one can build custom and flexible sampling mechanisms - such as:
+This gives evenly distributed sample points.
+In addition, the sampler takes as input a function that guides the sampling process: This custom function needs to, for a given location, provide the desired point distance (sample density) at the location.
+This way one can build custom and flexible sampling heuristics - such as:

 - Regular sampling: A fixed distance between points
 - Points of interest: Higher sample density at given fixed, geographical locations
 - Curvature: Higher sample density where there are sudden changes in the terrain

 The various mechanisms can be combined and weighed.
-Together they form an error metric/heuristic to guide the decimation process - similar to what the more classical terrain simplification algorithms use.
-But in contrast, geometry is here not changed incrementally.
-This adds to the speed, simplicity and robustness of this method.
+Together they form a heuristic to guide the decimation process - somewhat similar to what the more classical terrain simplification algorithms use.
+But in contrast this method runs top-down and builds a complete mesh from scratch.
+Geometry is here not changed incrementally, and this adds to the speed, simplicity and robustness of the method.

 ## Performance